How to Talk About Money With Your Partner (6 Tips)

 Frequently, when one partner tries to bring up money with the other, they focus only on spending habits.
 The partner who started the conversation about money may fixate on how much the other partner spends on eating out, going to social events, buying groceries, etc. Although developing good spending habits is a huge part of managing your money, it is not the only factor.

 Besides expenses, you should have a conversation about how much the other partner earns.
 This can be helpful if you are thinking about moving in with each other.
-If you decide to take your relationship to the next level, you should have some financial conversations before planning your wedding
+If you decide to take your relationship to the next level, you should also start planning how you're going to pay for a wedding together

 The next topic when discussing finances is the financial goals you both have.
 It’s a good idea to figure out your financial plans together—how much money you and your partner want to save, how much you want to invest, or how much money it will take to lead the life you desire.